 IDS is not without its issues.
 False positives can be a nuisance, as they can lead to unnecessary alters and potentially distract from real threats.
 False negatives, on the other hand, are way more dangerous and disruptive, as they can allow a real attack to go unnoticed, potentially leading to data breaches or other security incidents.

-IDS also takes some time to set up and properly configure them to detect anomalies against normal network traffic.
+IDS also take some time to set up and properly configure them to detect anomalies against normal network traffic.
 This helps avoid false positives and negatives, but sophisticated, evolving cyber attacks mean constantly updating IDS.

 Thriveon Can Help Protect Your Business with Intrusion Detection Systems